 1. The House Committee is responsible for the administration of the Club’s operations and enforcement of House Rules.
-The Club Manager on duty, Officers of the Lodge and members of the House Committee are authorized to enforce these rules.
-Offenders may be asked to: a) cease an activity; b) immediately leave the premises, with their family and guests; c) appear before the House Committee; d) all of the above.
-Offenders may possibly face suspension of Club privileges by the House Committee, or a Lodge Subordinate Forum with penalties as per Grand Lodge Statutes.
+The Club Manager on duty, Officers of the Lodge, and members of the House Committee are authorized to enforce these rules.
+Offenders may be asked to: a) cease an activity; b) immediately leave the premises with their family and guests; c) appear before the House Committee; d) all of the above.
+Offenders may face suspension of Club privileges by the House Committee or a Lodge Subordinate Forum, with penalties as per Grand Lodge Statutes.

 3. The Club Manager shall maintain a calendar of all Lodge and Club events.
 The Lodge events must be approved on a Lodge calendar maintained by the Secretary.
-Club events sponsored by the Club must be approved by the House Committee.
-Other functions in the Club must be approved by the Club Manager and the Board by written contract.
+The House Committee must approve sponsored club events.
+Other functions must be approved by the Club Manager and the Board by written contract.
 Events may be sponsored by Lodge Members by written contract as arranged with the Club Manager and approved by the Board.
-Events sponsored by Members are private functions and cannot be advertised to the public, cannot generate revenue for personal or business gain, nor used as political fundraisers.
+Events sponsored by Members are private functions that cannot be advertised to the public, generate revenue for personal or business gain, or be used as political fundraisers.

-1. Use of the Club facilities shall be limited to Members in good standing in the Order, family members with current Elk Identification Card and bona fide guests of Members.
-The Elk Member is directly and personally responsible for each of their family and guests and children of their guests.
+1. Use of the Club facilities shall be limited to Members in good standing in the Order, family members with current Elk Identification Card, and bona fide guests of Members.
+The Elk Member is directly and personally responsible for each of their family, guests, and children of their guests.
 An “unaffiliated Elk” or delinquent Member of this Lodge cannot be signed in as a guest of this Lodge.
-Any such usage is deemed to be “conduct unbecoming of an Elk.”
-Use of the Club facilities by Members of other Lodges shall be in accordance with the local laws, House Rules, Lodge By-laws and Grand Lodge Statutes.
+Any such usage is deemed “conduct unbecoming of an Elk.”
+Use of the Club facilities by Members of other Lodges shall be in accordance with the local laws, House Rules, Lodge By-laws, and Grand Lodge Statutes.
 A Member with a current Identification Card must accompany all guests.
-The use of the Club facilities by non-members shall be in accordance with the following restrictions: a) As guests and in company of a Member with a current Elk Identification Card; b) At social functions sponsored by one or more Members to whom billings for their costs will be directed by the Lodge; c) Event permitted under local laws and by the Grand Lodge for public attendance at the Lodge facility.
+The use of the Club facilities by non-members shall be in accordance with the following restrictions: a) As guests and in the company of a Member with a current Elk Identification Card; b) At social functions sponsored by one or more Members to whom the Lodge will direct billings for their costs; c) Event permitted under local laws and by the Grand Lodge for public attendance at the Lodge facility.

-2. Complaints regarding the Club facilities, Club management, Club operations, or Club employees, working within the Lodge or Club facilities, shall be submitted to the House Committee in writing.
+2. Complaints regarding the Club facilities, Club management, Club operations, or Club employees working within the Lodge or Club facilities shall be submitted to the House Committee in writing.
 Complaints concerning Lodge employees shall be directed to the Secretary.
-The complaint must be signed in full, along with the printed name and identification number of the complainant.
-Any and all complaints, comments, recommendations and suggestions from Lodge Members regarding Club operations shall be directed to the House Committee or Manager on duty and not to individual employees.
+The complaint must be signed in full, along with the complainant’s printed name and identification number.
+Any and all complaints, comments, recommendations, and suggestions from Lodge Members regarding Club operations shall be directed to the House Committee or Manager on duty and not to individual employees.
 Any such activities are a material infraction and deemed a violation of House Rules.

 7. The House Committee or Club Manager may refuse service to anyone at their discretion within the guidelines and Statutes of the Order.
 Furthermore, Members may be asked to immediately leave along with their guests from the Club facilities for a serious infraction of the House Rules when behavior warrants it.
 However, common sense must prevail.
-Failure to immediately leave when asked is conduct unbecoming an Elk.
-Any artifice to circumvent the House Committee, and/or their decisions, is deemed conduct unbecoming an Elk.
+Failure to immediately leave when asked is conduct unbecoming of an Elk.
+Any artifice to circumvent the House Committee and/or their decisions is deemed conduct unbecoming of an Elk.

-8. No equipment or supplies of the Lodge or Club shall be loaned to anyone without the written approval of the Board, except those items that aid the physically challenged.
+8. No equipment or supplies of the Lodge or Club shall be loaned to anyone without the board’s written approval, except those items that aid the physically challenged.
 The Lodge Secretary will sign out this equipment.
 Anyone who borrows any property of the Lodge or Club shall be held liable for any loss or damage to these properties.

 9. No board games or card playing will be allowed indoors on the first floor of the facilities, but may be allowed in the pool area, Kainalu Room, second floor Lanai, and the Lodge Room when these areas are not being used for other scheduled events.

-10. The House Committee actions and decisions are administrative in nature and are binding.
+10. The House Committee’s actions and decisions are administrative and binding.
 The House Committee may suspend a Member from the Club.
 A suspended Member cannot use any Club facility.
-Furthermore, a suspended Member cannot be invited as a guest and can only be on the premises to attend a Lodge meeting, for formal Lodge services or Lodge or Committee business.
+Furthermore, a suspended Member cannot be invited as a guest and can only be on the premises to attend a Lodge meeting for formal Lodge services or Lodge or Committee business.

-12. The Lodge is not responsible for any personal property while on Lodge premises.
+12. The Lodge is not responsible for any personal property while on the premises.